drhagen/tensora/docs/index.md

 pip install tensora
 ```

+You must have a C compiler installed that is compatible with and available to [CFFI API mode](https://cffi.readthedocs.io/en/latest/overview.html#purely-for-performance-api-level-out-of-line).
+Tensora definitely works on Mac and Linux and definitely does not work on Windows.
+It will probably work on any system where `ffi.dlopen(None)` works.

 ## Hello world

 Here is an example of multiplying a sparse matrix in CSR format with a dense vector: